rogueeeee/patchii2/docs/README.md

 ### Building
 [Auto Build](#Auto-Build) • [Client](#Building-Client) • [Injector](#Building-Injector) • [Loader](#Building-Loader)

-You can use the stable branch of the repo for stability
+You can switch to the *stable* branch of the repository for stability, This can be done by executing the command `git switch stable`.

 #### Auto-Build
 A python script is provided to automatically setup the required binary headers and build the entire project.